APLMOOC/APLMOOC/docs/course/ch2/part4.md

 	The former function is the monadic function associated to the symbol ⍴, and the latter is the dyadic function associated with the symbol ⍴.

-The reshape function acts by returning an array whose entries are the entries of its right argument, and whose axes are specified by a vector of integers as its left argument, more concretely,
+The reshape function takes a vector of elements as its right argument, and reshapes them to fit the dimensions specified by the left argument.
+Concretely, turning the temperature data from a vector to a 6 by 2 matrix

 ```apl
       TEMPERATURE_DATA ← 21.4 00010101.074200 21.8 00010101.084700 22.0 00010101.101000 21.5 00010101.120100 21.3 00010101.143600 22.3 00010101.165000